jamesjacko/ToDoList/notes.md

 		const renderTodos = () => {

-- Clear html of ul before writing to it again.
+- Because always iterating through array, each time need to clear html of ul before writing to it again.

 			ul.innerHTML = '';
 - Loop through each todo item.
 Item can be named anything.